3d3n/uaa/docs/UAA-APIs.rst

 *Notes about this API*

 * The client must have autoapprove=true, or you will not get a code back
-* If the client doesn't have a redirect_uri registered, it is an required parameter of the request
+* If the client doesn't have a redirect_uri registered, it is a required parameter of the request
 * The token must have scope "uaa.user" in order for this request to succeed

 *Sample curl commands for this flow*